 Start by sewing the shorter edge (the cast on edge) of the mouthpiece to the cowl.
 I intended this cowl to be worn doubled, so I just sewed the mouth along the top edge.
 It can be pulled up when my nephew wants to use it and tucked away when he doesn’t.

 Next, sew the ears onto the beanie.
 Because the decreases were done in four sections, the beanie should lay flat, with two decrease lines on either side.
 These make the perfect guide for sewing the ears onto!

 Lastly, sew on the eye patches to the front of the beanie and slightly higher than the center.
 Also, use a couple of snap buttons and sew them onto the sides of the mouthpiece and where they meet the cuff of the beanie.
 This last step is optional if you chose to do the mouthpiece at all, but it helps keep it in place while the hat’s in use.

 I love the way this kids’ panda beanie turned out and I think my nephew is going to look adorable in it!
 This beanie is super easy to make because it is just a basic white beanie with the features all added on in the end.
 What I love most about this though is the Herringbone Cowl.
 I love the look of herringbone stitch for a while and I just didn’t have any project I wanted to use it for.
 So it was really cool to learn this new stitch and have it turned out the way I wanted.

 I’d love to see your recreations if you make this panda beanie + cowl set, or if you adapt it into your own animal designs.
-If you liked this pattern and want to see more knitting patterns from me, be sure to subscribe to the newsletter down below!
-Just enter your name and email to get the weekly newsletter with free patterns, tips, tutorials, and more delivered right to your inbox every week.
+If you liked this pattern and want to see more knitting patterns from me, like the Saleha Beanie below, be sure to subscribe to the newsletter down below!
+Just enter your name and email into the box below to get the weekly newsletter with free patterns, tips, tutorials, and more delivered right to your inbox every week!